-Competency 1: The student will demonstrate knowledge and comprehension of the history of astronomy by:
+The student will demonstrate knowledge and comprehension of the history of astronomy by:

-- 1. Identifying ancient observations and notions about the Earth and the sky and how they contributed and developed into our current knowledge of Astronomy and cosmology - 2.
-Describing historical and scientific developments (along with scientists involved) with emphasis on the transition from a geometric to a heliocentric model of the Universe and on the relevance of classical and modern physical concepts to Astronomy
+- Identifying ancient observations and notions about the Earth and the sky and how they contributed and developed into our current knowledge of Astronomy and cosmology. - Describing historical and scientific developments (along with scientists involved) with emphasis in the transition from a geometric to a heliocentric model of the Universe, and in the relevance of classical and modern physical concepts to Astronomy.